MedAziz218/Linefollower-Boujomaa/README.md

 # Linefollower-Boujomaa
 This repository contains the initial codebase for my line-follower robot named Boujomaa.
+T

+he robot utilizes encoders, TCRT5000 IR sensors, motor encoders, and an ESP32 microcontroller.

+The code is developed using PlatformIO and Arduino specifically for the ESP32 platform.

-The code, though incomplete, was quickly developed to participate in linefollower competitions.
+Although the code is not complete, it was quickly crafted to participate in linefollower competitions.
 Future updates and optimizations are planned to enhance its performance and capabilities.

 # Robot Images
 <div style="text-align: center;">